-Sperm Donor Agreements
+Sperm Donor Agreement Legal Advice

 Are you considering growing your family with the help of a sperm donor?
-There are a number of options, and it is important to obtain legal advice about the implications, your rights and responsibilities and the consequences for you and your future child.
+There are a number of options, and it is important to obtain legal advice about the sperm donor agreement implications, your rights and responsibilities and the consequences for you and your future child.
 Many families grow with the help of a sperm donor, whether it’s a clinic-recruited donor, a friend or family member, or someone they’ve met with the purpose of them being their donor.

 Single women and lesbian couples have grown their families with sperm donors over many decades, and in many ways the laws are still catching up on all the different ways to create a family.
 Recently, the High Court has considered whether the man was a father or a donor.
 Other stories in the media include that of Joe Donor, who has donated to many women and couples.